pgailinas/videoqa-representation-comparison/docs/index.md

 Development-subset experiments are used to compare baseline, pretrained, and autoencoder representation methods and to select the best-performing configuration before full-dataset evaluation.
 After the experimental configuration has been finalized, the complete NExT-QA dataset is processed to generate the project's primary evaluation results.

+---

-## Expected Contributions
+### Expected Contributions

+This project makes four primary contributions:

+- A reproducible notebook-driven framework for investigating VideoQA representation learning.
+- A controlled comparison of foundation-model inference, pretrained CLIP representations, and self-supervised autoencoder representations.
-This project contributes a reproducible framework for comparing pretrained and learned video representations using a modular notebook-driven workflow that separates representation learning, representation preparation, and downstream VideoQA evaluation.
+- A modular workflow that separates representation generation from downstream VideoQA evaluation.

-The experimental framework enables direct comparison by holding the shared `clip_text` question-answer representations, evaluation methodology, and candidate-generation workflow constant while varying the video representation source and, when desired, the representation-based prediction method.
-This controlled design supports reproducible comparison between pretrained and self-supervised video representations for downstream multiple-choice VideoQA.

-The resulting notebook workflow provides a modular and reproducible research platform that separates shared representation generation, experiment-specific autoencoder representation learning, downstream VideoQA evaluation, and comparative performance analysis.
+- Experimental evidence demonstrating the importance of semantic representation quality for downstream VideoQA performance and motivating future semantic-alignment research.

 ---